Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 ### RIGHT$( string$, number-of- chars )

-Returns a substring of ‘string$’ with ‘number-of-chars’ from the right (end) of the string.
+Returns a substring of ´string$´ with ´number-of-chars´ from the right (end) of the string.

 ### RND( number ) or RND

 Returns a random (RP2350) or pseudo-random (RP2040) number in the range of 0 to 0.999999.
-The 'number' value is ignored if supplied.
+The ´number´ value is ignored if supplied.

 See also the RANDOMIZE command (RP2040 only).

 ### SGN( number )

-Returns the sign of the argument 'number', +1 for positive numbers, 0 for 0, and -1 for negative numbers.
+Returns the sign of the argument ´number´, +1 for positive numbers, 0 for 0, and -1 for negative numbers.

 ### SIN( number )

-Returns the sine of the argument 'number' in radians.
+Returns the sine of the argument ´number´ in radians.

 ### SPACE$( number )

-Returns a string of blank spaces 'number' characters long.
+Returns a string of blank spaces ´number´ characters long.

 ### SPI ( data ) or SPI2 ( data )